mirego/ekiden/README.md

    - Example command: `./macosvm --disk disk.img,size=64g --aux aux.img -c 8 --restore UniversalMac_Restore.ipsw vm.json`
    - The VM configuration is saved to the specified JSON file.
 4. Download the management script from the repo (TODO: put the script in a repo)
-5. Add the private key to communicate with the VM
+5. Add the ssh key to communicate with the VM
 6. Adjust the machine's system preferences as required
    - Enable remote access (SSH/Remote Desktop)
    - Disable sleep/screensaver